List of Monster Allergy characters: Paco, Paul and Raul Luseney

-Paco is a fifth level Tamer with white Dom energy, and the father of Paul and Luseney.
+Paco is a fifth level Tamer with white Dom energy, and the father of Paul and RaulLuseney.
 He is a good friend of Zob, and wears a red bandanna with white dots, a black sleeveless vest, light blue jeans, and boots.
 In the TV series, he first appeared in the episode, "The Last Tamer", when he and the other Tamers were summoned by Zob to aid in taking down Magnacat.
 In the second season, he is a weapons training instructor at the Ancient Armory.

 In the comic series, he debuted in issue 15, alongside his two sons, Paul and Raul.

 Paul & Raul are twin brothers, young Tamers, and sons of Paco Luseney.
 Raul is a fourth level with blue Dom energy.
 He wears a blue T-shirt, and a purple cap.
 Paul is also a fourth level, with a red T-shirt, a blue cap, and orange goggles.
 In the TV series, they both first appeared alongside their father in the episode, "The Last Tamer".
 In Season 2, they are seen as students in the Ancient Armory, and assist the other Tamers on missions.

-Paul & Raul are voiced by Jodie Resther and Holly Gauthier-Frankel (English).
+Paco is voiced by Marco Balzarotti (Italian), Paul & Raul are voiced by Jodie Resther and Holly Gauthier-Frankel (English).